What is Return Path’s Certification program?

 What benefits can other Return Path products provide?

-If you are currently being largely blocked by any a major ISP (Internet Service Provider) such as Microsoft, you may need to resolve other issues before being reviewed for Certification.
+If you are currently being largely blocked by any a major mailbox provider, such as Microsoft, you may need to resolve other issues before being reviewed for Certification.
 Feel free to reach out to our sales team to inquire about what product may help you do this.

 Though the Certification program cannot be used to improve the deliverability of day-to-day corporate email (such as the non-templated, free form email you exchange between employees and clients), feel free to ask us what other products or services that might be of help.

-Finally, if you have any other questions to see if your email program would be a fit for our Certification or other Return Path products, email the Certification team.
+Finally, if you have any other questions to see if your email program would be a fit for our Certification or other Return Path products, please submit a ticket.

 How do I get Certified?

-Analysts at Return Path will then review your email practices, including the way you handle permission, privacy, disclosures, and legal requirements.
+When your application form is received, analysts at Return Path will then review your email practices, including the way you handle permission, privacy, disclosures, legal requirements and more.
 They’ll also make sure you’re sending from secure, authenticated servers.
 And, of course, they’ll check your reputation; you can’t be on any major blacklists or have high spam trap hits.

 What is the process and timeline for becoming Certified?